Ooooh. Let's talk about THC (tetrahydrocannabinol). This is the fun stuff.

 Sadly, as Cannabis that is purchased on the streets illegally is often grown specifically to have a very high concentration of THC that can be very potent: this means that the Cannabis you can purchase illegally is potentially quite harmful.
 Naturally, the plant should also contain at least a significant amount of CBD to regulate the side effects of THC.
 This would make consumption more controlled.

-Some of our favourite CBD products contain a little bit of THC in them (we call these “full-spectrum” products).
-For example, check out our best CBD oil UK page and you’ll see a few full-spectrum CBD products listed.
-The reason that we like full-spectrum CBD products is because when consumed, all of the cannabinoids work in harmony to provide the consumer with a sense of bliss (known as the “entourage effect”).
+Some of our favourite CBD products contain a little bit of THC in them (we call these "full-spectrum" products).
+For example, check out our best CBD oil UK page and you'll see a few full-spectrum CBD products listed from brands such as Blessed CBD, CBDiablo and Hempura.
+The reason that we like full-spectrum CBD products is because when consumed, all of the cannabinoids work in harmony to provide the consumer with a sense of bliss (known as the "entourage effect").

 More information about THC: